CHH Mammography Center

 115 Spencer Street, Winsted, CT

-Hungerford Mammography Services, such as breast cancer and mammogram screenings, are offered at three convenient locations.
-In Torrington, mammography test services are located adjacent to The CHH Center for Cancer Care on the ground level of the Hungerford Diagnostic Center, the CHH Mammography Center offers full digital mammography and Stereotactic Breast Biopsy Services by appointment in a natural environment designed for easy access and privacy for women.
+Hungerford Mammography Services, such as breast cancer and mammogram screenings, are offered at two convenient locations.
+In Torrington, mammography test services are located adjacent to The CHH Center for Cancer Care on the ground level of the Hungerford Diagnostic Center.
+The CHH Mammography Center offers full 3D digital mammography and Stereotactic Breast Biopsy Services by appointment in a natural environment designed for easy access and privacy for women.

-Digital mamomgraphy is also offered in Winsted at the Winsted Health Center and at the OBGYN offices of Women’s Healthcare of New Milford.
+3D Digital mammography is also offered in Winsted at the Winsted Health Center.

 Mammography tests are one of the best screening tools for the detection of breast cancer.
 Women over 40 or younger women with a family history should have annual mammograms.